SSonwane26/MeriSKILL_Journey/README.md

 **Cleaninig and Modeling the Data:**

-After completing Project 1, our next step is Project 2, focusing on diabetes analysis.

 For this project, we performed data analysis using Power BI, utilizing Visualization Techniques.
 Here's what we did:

 1. Data Loading: We loaded the data using Power Query, which is a data transformation tool in Power BI.

-2. Column Headers: We promoted headers to ensure the data columns were appropriately labeled.
+1. Column Headers: We promoted headers to ensure the data columns were appropriately labeled.

-3. Column Selection: Unwanted columns were removed from the dataset to streamline the analysis.
+1. Column Selection: Unwanted columns were removed from the dataset to streamline the analysis.

-4. Column Additions: We added new columns based on specific conditions:
+1. Column Additions: We added new columns based on specific conditions:

    a.
 Weightgroup using BMI column.
       - <18.5 : UnderWeight, 18.5 to 34.9 : NormalWeight, 35 to 29.9 : OverWeight, >30 : Obesity